 - Bachelor of Science in Urban and Regional Planning, Michigan State University, 1997

-Stuart Meck, Kenneth Pearlman, Alan Weinstein, John Bredin, and Rebecca Retzlaff, Ohio Planning and Zoning Law (New York: Thompson Reuters, new edition published annually)
+Kenneth Pearlman, Alan Weinstein, John Bredin, Rebecca Retzlaff, and Stuart Meck (1995-2018), Ohio Planning and Zoning Law (New York: Thomson Reuters, new edition published annually)

 Meck, Stuart, Rebecca Retzlaff, and Jim Schwab.
 Regional Approaches to Affordable Housing (Chicago: American Planning Association, 2003).